 Richard Hyde joined the School of Law at the University of Nottingham as an Assistant Professor in January 2013 and became an Associate Professor in August 2016 and has been Professor of Law, Regulation and Governance since August 2019.
-He became Deputy Head of School (Education and Student Experience) in August 2020.
+He was Deputy Head of School (Education and Student Experience) between August 2020 and July 2023.
 He previously lectured at Northumbria University.
 He has an LLB (Hons) from the University of Durham and a LLM in International Criminal Justice and Armed Conflict and a MA in Socio-Legal and Criminological Research Methods from the University of Nottingham.
 He is currently the Co-Director of Undergraduate Studies in the School of Law and the academic director of the University's Pathways to Law project, which is funded by the Sutton Trust and the Legal Education Foundation, and seeks to encourage sixth form students to aspire to a career in the law.
 In 2015 he was awarded a University of Nottingham Dearing Award for outstanding achievements in enhancing the student learning experience.
 He is a Fellow of the Higher Education Academy.
 He currently teaches courses concerning tort, contract and consumer law in the School of Law, and food regulation in Biosciences.

 Richard's Ph.D research, which was conducted at the University of Nottingham and funded by the ESRC, examined the protection of consumers in the context of incidents of food-borne illness.His book, Regulating Food-borne Illness was published by Hart in August 2015..
 He has published on general consumer and food law issues.
 He is a member of the leadership team for the University's flagship Future Foods Research Beacon.
 He is currently involved in a project which examines the use of whistleblowing disclosures by regulatory bodies, and has used this work to contribute to the current debate on the future direction of whistleblowing protection.
 His work on whistleblowing was favourably cited by the National Audit Office in their report on disclosures to regulators.
 He is also interested in civil liability, and is a Associate Editor of Charlesworth and Percy on Negligence.